talk2viren/umermansoor.github.io/_posts/2019-04-12-what-are-containers-a-simple-guide-to-containerization-and-how-docker-works.md

 excerpt_separator: <!--more-->
 ---

 Docker is awesome.
-I was late to the party and didn't get hands-on until last year.
-But Docker has quickly become one of the favorite tools.
+It has quickly become one of the favorite tools for deploying backend microservices.
 It enables software developers to package, ship and run their applications anywhere without having to worry about setup or dependencies.
 Combined with Kubernetes, it becomes even more powerful for streamling cluster deployments and management.
 I digress.
 Back to Docker.
 Docker is loved by software developers and its adoption rate has been remarkable.

 So what exactly is Docker?